ppark-jjong/Teckwah/메모장/database.py.txt

         ON DUPLICATE KEY UPDATE {update_placeholders}
         """

-        # Prepare data for insertion
         df_to_insert = df.reindex(columns=existing_columns, fill_value=None)

-        # Convert datetime columns to string
         datetime_cols = ["PutAwayDate", "InventoryDate"]
         for col in datetime_cols:
             if col in df_to_insert.columns: